mathiumjs/mathiumjs/README.md

 Mathium provides an efficient, powerful, yet simple toolkit to construct powerful applications that require mathematical and computational functions and formulas in their codebase.
 It encourages simplicity, ease-of-use, and piece of mind, allowing developers to focus on what really matters.
 Mathium will provide a wide-array of mathematical and omputational-based frmulas to choose from, filled with endless adaptability and customizability.

+## TypeScript
+Mathium is not only designed and optimized to work with JavaScript, but with TypeScript as well.
+With cohesive and seamless imports and functionality, Mathium scales with you and your TypeScript applications.

 ## Get Started

 Ensure that you have the latest version of [Node](https://nodejs.org/en/) and [npm](https://npmjs.org) installed.